kenzaxtazi/load/README.md

 In particular, they should be exported from the submodule:

-- as a xarray Dataset
+- as a xarray Dataset or pandas Dataframe
 - with 'lon' as the longitude variable name in °E (float)
 - with 'lat' as the latitude variable name in °N (float)
 - with 'time' for time variable name as datetimes.
 For datasets with monthly resolution, the date should be set to the begining of the month